liangti/Squirrel/docs/memory-management.md

-# Memory
+# Memory Management

-This document describes the design of memory management and allocation.
+This document describes the design of memory management in Squirrel.

 ## Principle